-In short, this find could revolutionize everything that was known about human evolution at the time, since it would not only imply that modern-ish humans (homo sapiens) had been around a whole lot longer than previously thought.
+In short, this find could revolutionize everything known about human evolution at the time since it would not only imply that modern-ish humans (homo sapiens) had been around a lot longer than previously thought.

 It would also imply that modern-ish humans could have coexisted with homo erectus, which is believed to have been extinct around 300,000 years ago, instead of representing an early evolutionary form of the human species.

 That the skeleton was found on highly concentrated and concreted soil further convinced Reck, who was primarily a palaeontologist, to believe the skeleton was very ancient.
 In fact, the bones had to be removed from the sediment with hammers and chisels.

 However, things seemed fishy from the very start.
 For one, the skeleton of the "Oldoway Man," as it was christened by Reck, was found whole, and whole skeletons aren't indicative of natural death.
 You see, when something dies in the wild, it's very unliked that the whole carcass will remain untouched and whole.